hashicorp/vault-client-dotnet/docs/IdentityApi.md

 <a name="mfawriteloginenforcement"></a>
-# **MFAWriteLoginEnforcement**
+# **MfaWriteLoginEnforcement**

-> void MFAWriteLoginEnforcement (string name, MFAWriteLoginEnforcementRequest mFAWriteLoginEnforcementRequest, TimeSpan? wrapTTL = null)
+> void MfaWriteLoginEnforcement (string name, MfaWriteLoginEnforcementRequest mfaWriteLoginEnforcementRequest, TimeSpan? wrapTTL = null)

 Create or update a login enforcement